oopsla23-paper-23/k-proof-generation/README.md

     mvn package
     popd
     ```
     NOTE: This will take about 20 minutes.
+Use `mvn package -DskipTests` to skip tests.
     NOTE: You could also try to use a newer version of K but you would need to add an extra
     flag `--no-backend-hints` for the `scripts.prove_symbolic` script.